ahmedb24/devops-pbl/projects/project1.md

 # **WEB STACK IMPLEMENTATION (LAMP STACK) IN AWS**
-LAMP web stack is a type of technology stack that combines a set of frameworks and tools specifically chosen
+LAMP web stack is a technology stack that combines a set of frameworks and tools specifically chosen to work
-<br>to work together and used to develop a software product.
+<br>together and used to develop a software product.
 <br>

 # **Step 1 - Preparing prerequisites**